 At two months, you can expect them to weigh in at 11-20 lbs.

-At four months, your German Shepherd puppy will weight somewhere between 28.5-39.5 lbs.
+At four months, your puppy will weight somewhere between 28.5-39.5 lbs.
 That’s pretty big!
 It’s about half of the adult weight your dog will eventually reach.
+At this age pups can look quite gawky and skinny.

 Large growth spurts will take place between 2-5 months, so keep a close eye on your puppy’s weight during this period especially.